-Deliver on visitor needs based on the products they’ve viewed, thanks to simple manual rules.
-For example, you could highlight products based on the visitor’s purchasing power, target certain products only, or use social proof or urgency messages.
+Fulfill visitor needs based on the products they’ve viewed, thanks to simple manual rules such as segments.
+For example, you could create product recommendations based on the visitor’s purchasing power, target certain products only, or use social proof or urgency messages.

-Go further than simply addressing consumers by name in your emails.
+Go further than simply addressing consumers by name in your emails with personalized email marketing.
 Personalize communication based on your visitors’ on-site browsing behavior and interests.

 3. Storyboard your personalization experiences